KAREN ROEHL Bio and Artists Statements

 Originally from Montreal, Canada, Karen Roehl moved to Denver as a youngster in 1967.
-She has enjoyed living in the growing and vibrant Mile-High City, where she raised her two daughters, Vesla and Andria.
+She enjoyed living in the vibrant Mile-High City, where she raised her two daughters, Vesla and Andria.

 Roehl began her artistic career when she completed a design program at the Art Institute of Colorado in 1987.
-She enjoyed a successful career as a graphic artist for over 20 years, the last eight of which were spent running her own design business.
+She enjoyed a successful career as a graphic artist for over 20 years and ran her own design business.

 Satisfying a life-long desire to expand her creative talents into the fine arts, she entered the Bachelor of Fine Arts degree program at University of Colorado at Denver in 2004.
-Roehl continued working with graphic design while attending classes full time.
 She was the recipient of the Colorado Scholar’s scholarship award in 2007, UCD’s Fellowship award in 2006 and 2007, and completed her BFA degree in December 2007, graduating magna cum laude.

-Roehl joined the faculty at Art Student’s League of Denver in 2011, where she hosts classes in basic and abstract painting.
+Roehl joined the faculty at Art Student’s League of Denver in 2011, where she hosted classes in basic and abstract painting.
 She was also a founding member and served on the Board of Denver’s acclaimed Ice Cube Gallery in the RiNo Arts District.
 She regularly participates in group, juried and invitational exhibitions.
-Roehl is currently represented by K Contemporary Art Gallery in Denver, CO.
+Roehl is currently represented by Tierra Mar Gallery in Santa Fe, NM.